node-saml/xml-crypto/README.md

 ## Development

-The test framework is [nodeunit](https://github.com/caolan/nodeunit).
+The testing framework we use is [Mocha](https://github.com/mochajs/mocha) with [Chai](https://github.com/chaijs/chai) as the assertion framework.

 To run tests use:
 ```shell
 npm test
 ```